 TOKYO (TR) – Prosecutors have announced the non-prosecution of a male Nigerian national over the alleged smuggling of more than 100 kilograms of marijuana inside wooden doors last year, reports TBS News (Apr.
 20).

-In December of last year, Charles Felix Amadi, 42, and three other male and female suspects allegedly smuggled 106 kilograms of marijuana concealed inside wooden doors that arrived via a freighter from South Africa at the Oi Terminal in Shinagawa Ward.
+In December of last year, the Nigerian, 42, and three other male and female suspects allegedly smuggled 106 kilograms of marijuana concealed inside wooden doors that arrived via a freighter from South Africa at the Oi Terminal in Shinagawa Ward.

 According to the Osaki Police Station, the contraband, which was hidden inside doors measuring 80 centimeters wide by 2 meters tall, has an estimated street value of 600 million yen.
 It was discovered by customs officials upon arrival.

-At the time of his arrest in March, Amandi denied the allegations.
+At the time of his arrest in March, the Nigerian denied the allegations.

-On Friday, the Tokyo District Public Prosecutor’s Office announced the non-prosecution of Amandi.
+On Friday, the Tokyo District Public Prosecutor’s Office announced the non-prosecution of the Nigerian.
 No reason for the non-prosecution was given.
 However, sources speculate it was due to insufficient evidence.